-In the legal sense, transparency is explored through the legal concept of 'the right to information which is qualified by exemptions and subject to independent adjudication by a third party' (Birkinshaw, cited by Mc-Donald, 2006).
+In the legal sense, transparency is explored through the legal concept of 'the right to information which is qualified by exemptions and subject to independent adjudication by a third party' (Birkinshaw, cited by McDonald, 2006).
 From this perspective, transparency is considered to be achieved by means of access to information legislation, which allows citizens to access public information by request and which forces the government to proactively disclose certain information.
 Openness is achieved by means of regulating the obligation of the government to engage citizens in decision-making, as well as by means of public consultation and participation in decision-making processes.

-Type of access Direction Instruments Consequences Transparency Government presenting information to citizens (output) G2C a) Communication Websites, brochures, policy/ communication campaigns, public(media) relations, strategic communication, openness of meetings, public events, reports b) Access to public information - Disclosure upon request - right to information / freedom of information laws Informed citizen.
-Protection of rights and fulfilling of obligations.
-Controlling the government.
-Openness Citizens influencing government by providing information (input) C2G Consultation, hearings, dialogue, discussion (political bodies, policy-making bodies) Participation.
-Responsiveness.
-Partnership.
+Type Direction Instruments Consequences of access Informed citizen.
+Government a) Communication presenting Protection of Websites, brochures, policy/ information rights and communication campaigns, to citizens (output) fulfilling of public(media) relations, strategic G2C obligations. communication, openness of Transparency meetings, public events, reports Controlling the government. b) Access to public information -Disclosure upon request right to information / freedom of information laws Citizens influencing discussion (political bodies, policy-making bodies)